 COLLECTION AND USE OF DATA

-13.7 For practical purposes finishing times are only recorded up until the cut off time of 6.5 hours from the start of the race.
+14.7 For practical purposes finishing times are only recorded up to 5 hours from the start of the race.

 15.1 Any individual requesting a waiver of any of these rules from the event shall submit a written request no less than 30 days prior to the event date specifying the nature of and reasons for the request.